The power of your daily standup questions

 This is why daily standup is so important for your engineers.
 It's where their estimates meet reality, and where the team has the opportunity to support each other to accelerate the work or reset stakeholder expectations.

-Remember: Daily standup is for supporting your team.
-Not for reporting to managers.
+Remember: Daily standup is for supporting your team, not for reporting to managers.

 Asking “what are you working on today?” or going ticket-by-ticket often doesn't cut it.
 Instead, try to focus on creating an environment where engineers are comfortable sharing blockers and issues, and focus on getting them the resources they need to keep things moving forward.